 Sunshine, glitter, and messages of love are synonymous with Pride Month, which is observed each June.
-In Phoenix, however, the colors of the rainbow emerge much earlier than visitors may expect.
-Traditionally, Phoenix is the first major city to host a Pride festival among the array of celebrations that take place worldwide.
+In Phoenix, however, the colors of the rainbow emerge in what other cities might consider the off-season.
+Among the array of celebrations that take place worldwide, Phoenix is among the last major cities to host a Pride festival.

-“It’s kind of a vacation and it’s also kind of a kickoff,” says Mike Fornelli, executive director of Phoenix Pride.
+“[Rainbows Festival is] kind of a vacation and it’s also kind of a kickoff,” says Mike Fornelli, executive director of Phoenix Pride.
 “It puts you in that pride month feel way early.”
+At the same time, Phoenix's festival and parade round out the calendar year.

 "This is a tremendous milestone for the Greater Phoenix LGBTQ+ community, and really for the community as a whole,” says Fornelli.
 “The past four decades of history have carried our community further than many imagined could be possible ...
 We have come a long way from that first march to the Arizona Capitol that became the genesis of Phoenix Pride, and I think that those who were there would indeed be proud of how far we have come – and of the fact that we continue forward in our efforts to secure equity for everyone in our community and beyond."